hummingbot/hummingbot-site/docs/academy-content/posts/quickstart-deploy-examples/0-index.md

 ## Switch to the **simple_hummingbot_compose** folder

 The **deploy-examples** repository contains several folders, each with different compose files for various scenarios (e.g., using autostart, Hummingbot with Gateway, etc.).
 For now, we will focus on the **simple_hummingbot_compose** example.

-Use the following command to switch to the **simple_hummingbot_compose** folder:
+Use the following command to change your current working directory to the correct folder:

 ```bash
 cd deploy-examples/simple_hummingbot_compose